a3f/r3k.vhdl/toolchain/README.md

 ## Setup details

-Run the `setenv.sh` script to configure your PATH:
+Run the `setenv.sh` script one directory above to configure your PATH:

     $ . setenv.sh